In-House Marketing vs. Marketing Agency: New Research Reveals Why 96% of Companies Have Already DecidedJune 19, 2017

 There are a lot of benefits to sticking with the same team for a long time, but what if you suddenly need a different skill set, or the quality of your current team is poor?

 It’s easier to make drastic changes when you outsource, according to the research, 41% of businesses frequently change their contractor partners.
 The #1 reason for doing this?
 Companies want access to a variety of specialized skills.

 Tools could be another reason.
-Marketing requires using a lot of tools, and that usually requires a big investment – both in the tools themselves and in training employees on how to use them.
-That’s intensified when you only need certain tools at certain times, like in the midst of a go to market campaign.
-When you collaborate with a marketing agency, you get access to the tools they’ve already acquired – and, as a bonus, to their experience of using these tools to drive real business results.
+Marketing requires using a lot of tools, and that usually requires a big investment – both in the tools themselves and in training employees how to use them.
+That’s intensified when you only need certain tools at certain times, like in the midst of a go-to-market campaign.
+When you collaborate with a marketing agency, you get access to the tools they’ve already acquired – and, as a bonus, to their experience in using these tools to drive real business results.

 All of the above make it easy to see why scaling your company is simpler with a qualified marketing agency.
 You can go through recruitment and training hassles, and hope your team can deliver, or opt for an experienced agile agency that already knows how to set great KPIs, bring you bottom lines results quickly, and how to scale them up.

 How to Make the Best Choice for Your Startup